-- Monitoring the effectiveness of the Council's internal control systems, antifraud and corruption strategy, and levels of compliance through regular reports from internal audit. - Reviewing the proposed work plans of internal audit and external audit, to ensure appropriate coverage of the Council's key internal control systems, compliance activities and anti-fraud arrangements. - Considering the outcomes of internal audits and investigations, and the key findings from external audit work. - Through the Process & Audit Working Group, conducting selected detailed reviews of the Council's anti-fraud arrangements. - Providing assurance to external audit on the Committee's arrangements for overseeing management processes for identifying and responding to the risks of fraud, and the controls put in place to mitigate those risks. - Maintaining an overview of the arrangements in place for maintaining high ethical standards throughout the Council and receives an annual report which includes details of anti-fraud activities.
+- Monitoring the effectiveness of the Council's internal control systems, antifraud and corruption strategy, and levels of compliance through regular reports from internal audit. - Reviewing the proposed work plans of internal audit and external audit, to ensure appropriate coverage of the Council's key internal control systems, compliance activities and anti-fraud arrangements. - Considering the outcomes of internal audits and investigations, and the key findings from external audit work. - Through the Process & Audit Working Group, conducting selected detailed reviews of the Council's anti-fraud arrangements. - Providing assurance to external audit on the Committee's arrangements for overseeing management processes for identifying and responding to the risks of fraud, and the controls put in place to mitigate those risks. - To be able to call externally appointed contractors to account, where concerns of fraud, error or maladministration have emerged. - 6.1.4 In addition, the Standards Committee maintains an overview of the arrangements in place for maintaining high ethical standards throughout the Council and receives an annual report which includes details of anti-fraud activities.